nicolodiamante/chatty/README.md

 - Enhanced the user-friendly prompt output for an improved overall user experience.
 - Ensure functionality is smooth and free from errors.
 - The announcement for upcoming calendar events and reminders is now more effective, focusing more on the daily schedule.
 This gives users a clearer and more dependable output.
 - Added support for three new languages: Català, Francès Canadenc, and 粵語.
+Some Russian phrases have also been corrected, thanks to the input of [@Harosatchi ][Harosatchi].
 This update offers a more inclusive user experience.

 <br>